Apply labels to personal data in Office 365

 . . . to documents that match these sensitive information types . . .

 . . . to documents with this label . . .

 Alert when files with these attributes . . .

-Choose one or more attribute: predefined PII attribute, Office 365 sensitive information type, sensitivity label (AIP), custom expression
+Choose one or more attributes: predefined PII attribute, Office 365 sensitive information type, sensitivity label (AIP), custom expression

 . . . in any sanctioned SaaS app are shared outside the organization

 Note: Retention labels are currently not supported in Cloud App Security.

 |Sensitive information types.
 Examples: Belgium National Number, Credit Card Number, Croatia Identity Cart Number, Finland National ID||

 Publish these labels for users to manually apply . . .

 . . . to these locations . . .